 Making Meaningful Connections

 And know our guests do, too.
 Sadly, villages are under threat all over the world, from outward migration, rural poverty, and the threats posed by the climate crisis.
-We work in partnership with very special villages in India, Nepal and Bhutan to help sustain their village life through low impact tourism.
+We work in partnership with very special villages in India to help sustain their village life through low impact tourism.
 Above all, the aim is to provide great holidays that inspire and delight our guests, whilst providing the village communities with a further income stream and job opportunities.

 This village work in tourism runs alongside, but does not displace, traditional rural livelihoods.
 After more than 10 years since our launch, we are proud of what we have achieved, and look forward to a positive future.